Lecture hall graphs and the Askey scheme: Introduction

 The goal of this paper is to develop a general interpretation of the mixed moments \( \sigma_{n,k} \) and the coefficients \( \nu_{n,k} \) of orthogonal polynomials as generating functions for paths in the lecture hall graph.
 We show that it is not a coincidence that paths on the lecture hall graph and little $q$-Jacobi polynomials are related.
 In fact, we prove that the relation is much stronger and that the orthogonal polynomials in the whole \( q \)-Askey scheme \cite{KLS} can be studied this way.

 We give a simple algorithm to construct a possible candidate giving a lecture hall path interpretation for both coefficients and mixed moments of orthogonal polynomials.
-This algorithm allows us to rediscover the lecture hall paths interpretations for the little \( q \)-Jacobi polynomials without any prior knowledge on the generating function for truncated lecture hall partitions.
+This algorithm allows us to rediscover the lecture hall path interpretations for the little \( q \)-Jacobi polynomials without any prior knowledge of the generating function for truncated lecture hall partitions.

 Our main result may be summarized in the following ``meta'' theorem.
 This is deliberately quite vague for now.
 The purpose of our manuscript is to develop the tools and results necessary to make it precise.